franiglesias/golden/README.md

 **Current Status**: Verify, approval and golden master mode.
 Test name customization.
 Mostly stable API.

+We have [Scrubbers in place already](#how-to-deal-with-non-deterministic-output), but the support is experimental as we try to design the best API.

 **Roadmap/Pending features**:

 For v1.0.0:

-* _Scrubbers_, that will let you manage not deterministic data.
+* _Scrubbers_, that will let you manage non-deterministic data.

 For future releases: